Remittance man: Popular representations in media

 Tommy is based on Jack Buckland (born 1864, Sydney; died 1897, Suwarrow Island), the handsome, happy-go-lucky, fellow cabin passenger on the 1890 Janet Nicholl voyage.

 In Following the Equator (1897), Mark Twain's travelogue presented as non-fiction, he describes the first remittance men he met.
-One was a hopeless alcoholic, "the most interesting and felicitous talker"; another on the same ship was only 19 or 20, but already "a good deal of a ruin".
+One was a hopeless alcoholic, "the most interesting and felicitous talker".
+Another on the same ship was only 19 or 20 but already "a good deal of a ruin".

 Also in 1897, Hilda Stafford and The Remittance Man, a pair of novellas set in California, were published by Beatrice Harraden.
-The remittance man in question can only reach mature adulthood when the money from home is stopped.
+The remittance man in question can reach mature adulthood only when the money from home is stopped.

-Canadian poet Robert Service included "The Rhyme of the Remittance Man", which shares its meter and most of its rhyme scheme with Kipling's similarly themed 1892 "Gentlemen-Rankers", in his 1907 anthology Songs of a Sourdough, published in the US as The Spell of the Yukon and Other Verses):
+The Canadian poet Robert Service included "The Rhyme of the Remittance Man", which shares its meter and most of its rhyme scheme with Kipling's similarly themed 1892 "Gentlemen-Rankers", in his 1907 anthology Songs of a Sourdough.
+It was published in the US as The Spell of the Yukon and Other Verses):